Photography ©2019 Toni Avery

 I was immediately impressed by the quality and style of the interior space.
 It honestly felt very much like a hybrid of an Audi and BMW with the best parts mixed together.
 It was a very comfortable car to drive around in for the week and really served its purpose when I needed to fold the rear seats down and fill the back to capacity.

 While it’s a sporty sedan at heart, the noise inside is minimal unless you want to crank it up simply by pressing down your right foot.
-The more spirited you drive, the better the car sounds.

 2019 Kia Stinger GT RWD: